foggynight/type-for-me/README.md

 # type-for-me

-Type with perfect precision while smashing random keys.
+Type with perfect accuracy while smashing random keys.

 The text will not scroll, thus if the target file contains text that will not fit within the window the program will only function correctly until the last